lsj2122/P8105_hw2_lsj2122/P8105-Homework-2.md

 and `apoe4` variables from numeric to characters, and removing participants who did not meet the criteria by having an onset of MCI earlier or at the same age at baseline.
 From this, 4 participants were removed from the data set.
+We had to remove the first row of data due to it containing repeat information that is already found in the columns.

 In the study contained 479 participants and had 6 variables.
 Of the 479 participants recruited at baseline, 93 developed MCI during the study.